How to write research news using AI

 What you need to write news with AI

-You can use a PDF of a scientific article, a popular summary, or the researchers' answers to the questions in the form for research news provided by the Communications and Public Relations Office, hereafter referred to as the news submission form.
+As source material for your news texts, you should use the scientific article, ideally combined with a popular‑science summary or the researchers’ answers in the form for research news provided by the Communications and Public Relations Office, hereafter referred to as the news submission form.

-• Give the AI a persona.
-Ask the AI to act as if it were a journalist or communicator at Karolinska Institutet.
+- Give the AI a persona/role.
+Ask the AI to act as if it were a journalist or communications officer at Karolinska Institutet.

-• Write clear instructions.
-Include details about the format, tone, length, which scientist to quote and how many quotes to include.
+- Give the AI a task with clear instructions.
+Include details about the text’s format, length, which researcher should be quoted, and how many quotes to include.
 Be as concrete and specific as possible.

-• Have a dialogue with the AI.
-If you are not satisfied with the news text suggested by the AI, continue to instruct it.
-You can, for example, ask the tool to be more creative, adjust the headline, rewrite paragraphs you are not satisfied with, add missing parts or change the tone of the text.
-If the AI gets it completely wrong, you can also try starting over from the beginning with a ‘new topic’.
+- Have a dialogue with the AI.
+Improve the text step by step by giving feedback until you reach the result you want.
+You can, for example, ask the tool to be more creative, adjust the headline/standfirst, rewrite paragraphs you are not satisfied with, add missing elements, or change the tone of the text.

 Ready-made prompts for the news format